braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 #### Adjust entry controls

 Entry controls determine if users are allowed to re-enter a Canvas.
 You can also limit the number of people who would potentially enter this Canvas.
-For example, if you set the **Maximum users to potentially enter this Canvas** field to 1,000 users, and select the **Limit everytime the Canvas is scheduled** checkbox, then the Canvas will sent to 1,000 users per day.
+For example, if you set the **Maximum users to potentially enter this Canvas** field to 1,000 users, and select the **Limit every time the Canvas is scheduled** checkbox, then the Canvas will sent to 1,000 users per day.

 ![]({% image_buster /assets/img_archive/entry_controls.png %}){: style="max-width:50%;"}